-Under the terms of the joint development agreement, the Company has incurred direct expenses and allocated overhead in the amount of \$1.3 million and \$1.0 million for the year ended December 31, 2015 and 2014, respectively.
+Under the terms of the joint development agreement, the Company has incurred direct expenses and allocated overhead in the amount of \$416,000 and \$1.3 million for the years ended December 31, 2016 and 2015, respectively.

 Note 8.
 Accounts Payable and Accrued Expenses